29th May 2024

 How much should you be drinking?

-“Modest amounts of alcohol can raise your mood, but when you go beyond the recommended guidelines you are increasing your risk of depression and anxiety,” says Dr Mosley.
-“You can get caught in a vicious cycle where you drink because you are anxious, stressed or unhappy, and then the alcohol makes you worse.
-It’s really important to cut down if you can.“
+1. Mood changes: Moderate alcohol usage can raise your mood, however when you go beyond the recommended guidelines you begin increasing your risk of depression and anxiety.2 Dr Mosley reflects: “You get caught in a vicious circle where you drink because you are anxious, stressed or unhappy, and then the alcohol makes you worse.
+It’s really important to cut down if you can.”

 Call it mindful drinking.
 We have a tendency to gulp things down, but if you slow down and really enjoy what’s in your glass, you’ll probably drink less as well.

-Tips for mindful alcohol and drinking in moderation
+Top five tips for drinking in mindful moderation

-• Slow down when social drinking.
-Always alternate your alcoholic drink with a water – and make it sparkling water to keep up the interest!
+2. Slow down when socially drinking and always alternate each alcoholic drink with a water – try sparkling water to keep up the interest!

 More interesting reads